dlt-hub/dlt/docs/website/docs/tutorial/filesystem.md

 3. We create the `dlt` pipeline with the name `hospital_data_pipeline` and DuckDB destination and run this pipeline.

-## 3. Configuring filesystem source
+## 3. Configuring the filesystem source

 :::note
 In this tutorial we will work with publicly accessed dataset [Hospital Patient Records](https://mavenanalytics.io/data-playground?order=date_added%2Cdesc&search=Hospital%20Patient%20Records)